Notre Dame College of Arts and Letters: The Center for Social Concerns

-Keough-Naughton Institute for Irish Studies

-Established in 1991 with a gift from Donald Keough, the institute focused on the study of Ireland and Irish culture, language, immigration, and history.
-In 2006 it was renamed after a further donation from Irish businessman Martin Naughton.
-At the undergraduate level, it offers many courses and a minor in Irish Studies.
-It also offers a minor for Ph.D. students of English or History.
-The institute is located of the university's Global gateway in Dublin, which is based at O'Connell House, a late eighteenth-century building on Merrion Square, which enables students to study abroad in Ireland.
-The institute also runs Irish internships which offer Dublin-based summer positions.
-In the summer, the institute hosts The IRISH Seminar, a weeks-long seminar that focuses on Irish cultural, intellectual, and political debates.
-This is a teaching and research institute and is part of the Keough School of Global Affairs.
-It focuses on the development of each person and the whole person through research, policy, and practice.
-In addition to the Irish students on campus full time, Notre Dame welcomes Irish students for a semester or in some cases a year.
-Many come from Dublin City University, Trinity College Dublin, University College Cork, University College Dublin, and University of Galway.

 Medieval Institute

 Notre Dame's Medieval Institute, with over fifty faculty fellows from thirteen different departments, is one of the oldest, largest, and most prestigious centers in the United States for the study of the Middle Ages.
 Though based on an earlier program dating back to 1933, the Medieval Institute was formally founded in 1946 through the efforts of Father Philip S. Moore, C.S.C., then Dean of the Graduate School.
 Located on the seventh floor of the Hesburgh Library, the Institute hosts a large graduate program, as well as a number of undergraduates minoring and majoring in medieval studies.

 The Medieval Institute Library today houses around 30,000 books across six reference collections in five designated reading rooms.
 It also holds over 60,000 circulating volumes in the Medieval Institute General Collection and over 12,000 reels of microfilm from the Biblioteca Ambrosiana in Milan.
 The concept for the Ambrosiana collection was conceived in 1960 when the Archbishop of Milan, Cardinal Giovanni Battista Montini (the future Pope Paul VI), visited Notre Dame to receive an honorary degree.
 It today consists of microfilm images of the Ambrosiana's Latin, Greek, Arabic, Hebrew, European vernacular, and semitic language manuscript holdings, as well as photographic and bibliographic materials related to the Ambrosiana's extensive Renaissance drawing collection.
 The Library also includes a Paleography Collection, the Astrik L. Gabriel History of Universities Collection, a Byzantine and Classics Reference Collection, and a Near Eastern Reference Collection.